-Genre: Juvenile Fiction
+Genre: Crime Fiction

-Series: #4 in the Little House series
+Series: #2 in the Scotland Yard’s Murder Squad series

 The Short Version: